 Shashi Mehrotra is the Chief Operating Officer and Chief Investment Officer of Legend Advisory and a pioneer in the application of artificial intelligence to the field of investment management.

 He is the chief designer of Legend's Asset Allocation Neural Network (AANN).
 AANN is a sophisticated computer model that uses mathematical algorithms to forecast the relative strengths of different asset classes.
 Mr. Mehrotra spent over a decade on the research, development, testing and implementation of AANN's state-of-the-art artificial intelligence system.

-Current market and economic data is as-of December 20, 2016.
+Current market and economic data is as-of May 22, 2018.
 Information contained herein has been obtained from sources believed to be reliable, but is not guaranteed.

 The opinions and material presented are provided for informational purposes only.
 No person or system can predict the market.
 Neither asset allocation nor diversification guarantee a profit or protect against a loss.
 All investments are subject to risk, including the risk of principal loss.

 The investment return and principal value of an investment will fluctuate, and an investor’s shares, when redeemed, may be worth more or less than their original cost.

 The S&P 500 Index is an index of 500 of the largest exchange-traded stocks in the US from a broad range of industries whose collective performance mirrors the overall stock market.
 Investors cannot invest directly in an index.

 Gross Domestic Product (GDP) is the monetary value of all the finished goods and services produced within a country's borders in a specific time period, though GDP is usually calculated on an annual basis.
 It includes all of private and public consumption, government outlays, investments and exports less imports that occur within a defined territory.

 Earnings per share (EPS) is the portion of a company's profit allocated to each outstanding share of common stock.
 Earnings per share serves as one of the indicators of a company's profitability.